 I think the author had another prescription.
 Think of how the Course came into the world.
 Two people joined in the common goal of finding and demonstrating a better way.
 Through this the Course came to them as this better way.
 Therefore, it came to both together and spoke to both together.
 Not only did they take it down together, but it was meant to be done by them together.
 The Text is full of admonitions for the two of them to apply Course-based forgiveness to each other.
 Here is one:

-And so you and your brother stand, here in this holy place, before the veil of sin that hangs between you and the face of Christ [a reference to standing before the final obstacle to peace, the fear of God].
+And so you stand, here in this holy place, before the veil of sin that hangs between you and the face of Christ.
 Let it be lifted!
 Raise it together, for it is but a veil that stands between you.
-Either alone will see it as a solid block, nor realize how thin the drapery that separates you now (T-22.IV.3:1-4).
+Either alone will see it as a solid block, nor realize how thin the drapery that separates you now.
+(T-22.V.1:1-4).

 Notice that he not only tells them to lift the veil together, he also quite clearly tells them (as he did in many other places) that they wouldn’t make it alone.
 They would do the Course together or not really do it at all.
 I assume that they could derive great benefit from the Course on their own.
 But to really lift the final veil…for that they needed each other.
 Now perhaps all of us are simply more advanced than Helen and Bill were.
 Perhaps we can make it by ourselves.
 But Jesus was quite clear that they could not.

 So the Course’s first students were meant to do it together, and their decision to walk a path together is what brought the Course into the world.
 If the idea of practicing the Course together was so central to its birth, you might surmise that this idea did not only apply to Helen and Bill.
 And you would be correct.
 Lesson 183 in the Workbook ascribes great significance to the act of two people practicing this lesson together: